samclarke/SCEditor/README.md

 Comma seperated list of commans.
 Groups should be split by a bar (|) charecter

 **locale** *string*
-The locale to use, e.g. en-GB, en-US, no-NB, ect.
-The language file must be included after the main JS but before the editor is used.
+The locale to use, e.g. en-GB, en-US, no, nl, ect.
+The language file must be included after the main JS but before the editor is initilised.

 **style** *string*
 Stylesheet to style the WYSIWYG document